-Camera height: The optimal camera height is 8 to 20 feet.
+Camera height: The optimal camera height is 8 to 20 feet above the ground or at least 6 feet above the tallest object you wish to detect.

 Camera distance from where events are likely to occur is critical.
 The distance between the camera and the people you wish to detect varies according to your camera's focal length.
 For each focal length, there is a "fan" shaped area in front of the camera where CheckVideo can reliably detect events.